Extended Weyl groups, Hurwitz transitivity and weighted projective lines II: a uniform approach: Abstract

 \section{Abstract}

-In this paper, which is a continuation of \cite{BWY20}, we study extended Weyl groups of domestic and wild type.
-We start with an extended Coxeter-Dynkin diagram, attach to it a set of roots (vectors) in an $\RR$-space and define the extended Weyl groups as groups that are generated by the reflections related to these roots, the so called simple reflections.
-We relate to such a group $W$ a generalized root system, and determine the structure of $W$.
-In particular we present a normal form for the elements of $W$.
-Further we define Coxeter transformations in $W$, and show the transitivity of the Hurwitz action on the set of reduced reflection factorizations of a Coxeter transformation where the reflections are the conjugates of the simple reflections in $W$ (see Theorem~\ref{thm:main}).
+In this paper, which is a continuation of \cite{BWY21}, we establish a uniform approach to extended Weyl groups.
+First, we focus on extended Weyl groups of domestic or wild type.
+We start with an extended Coxeter-Dynkin diagram, attach to it a set of roots (vectors) in an $\RR$-space and define the extended Weyl groups as groups that are generated by the of set reflections $S$ related to these roots, the so called simple reflections.
+We relate to such a system $(W,S)$ a generalized root system, and determine the structure of $W$.
+Then we show that every extended Weyl system of domestic or wild type is an extended Coxeter system of star type (\cite{Looi80, Lek}).
+We further consider the hyperbolic cover of an extended Weyl system, and show that the hyperbolic covers of the extended Weyl systems are precisely the extended Coxeter systems of star type.

+Further we define Coxeter transformations in $W$.
+We show the transitivity of the Hurwitz action on the set of reduced reflection factorizations of a Coxeter transformation (the dual Matsumoto property) in an extended Coxeter systems of star type, where the reflections are the conjugates of the simple reflections in $W$ (Theorem~\ref{thm:AllgAussage}) This then also proves the respective statement for the extended Weyl systems of domestic or wild type (Theorem~\ref{thm:main}), which is failing for extended Weyl systems of tubular type (see \cite{BWY21} or \cite{BMW25}).
+Therefore, it turns out, that the hyperbolic cover of an extended Weyl system is the appropriate framework of our considerations (see Theorem~\ref{thm:AllgAussagehyperCover}).

-We give an application of Theorem~\ref{thm:main} and of the results in \cite{BWY20} in the representation theory of hereditary categories by establishing a bijection between the poset of certain thick subcategories of a hereditary category, namely the category $\COH(\XX)$ of coherent sheaves on a weighted projective line $\XX$, and the poset of elements in $W$ that are below a Coxeter transformation in terms of a fixed partial order (see Theorem \ref{main_generalCor}).
+We give two applications of Theorem~\ref{thm:AllgAussagehyperCover} and of the results in \cite{BWY21, BMW25}.
+In the context of representation theory of algebras, Theorem~\ref{thm:AllgAussagehyperCover} is the last step that establishes an isomorphism between the poset of thick subcategories that are generated by exceptional sequences of a hereditary connected ext-finite abelian $k$-category with a tilting object for an algebraically closed field $k$ of characteristic $0$ and the poset of elements in the hyperbolic cover of an extended Weyl group that are below a Coxeter transformation with respect to the absolute order (Theorem \ref{main_generalCor}).
+The second application concerns the theory of unimodal singularities (Theorem~\ref{thm:dist_bases}).
+In particular, we provide an answer to a question of Brieskorn \cite[Question 4]{Ebe19} for the classical monodromy operator in the case of hyperbolic singularities.